Customize a collection run using Newman command options

 --ssl-client-cert-list [path]

-This option has a higher priority over --ssl-client-cert, --ssl-client-key, and --ssl-client-passphrase options.
+This option has a higher priority over the --ssl-client-cert, --ssl-client-key, and --ssl-client-passphrase options.
 If there is no URL match in the SSL client certificate list, these options are used instead.

 --ssl-extra-ca-certs [path]The path to the file that has one or more trusted CA certificates in PEM format.
 You can use this option when you don't want to use the --insecure option.